antvis/G6/docs/manual/middle/elements/edges/defaultEdge.en.md

 ```

 ### Configure with graph.edge(edgeFn)
-By this way, we can configure different nodes with different attributes.<br />
+By this way, we can configure different nodes with different properties.<br />

-⚠️**Attention:**
+<span style="background-color: rgb(251, 233, 231); color: rgb(139, 53, 56)"><strong>⚠️Attention:</strong></span>

 - `graph.edge(edgeFn)` must be called **before calling render()**.
 It does not take effect otherwise;
-- It has the highest priority that will rewrite the same attributes configured by other ways;
+- It has the highest priority that will rewrite the same properties configured by other ways;
 - Each edge will be updated when adding or updating items.
 It will cost a lot when the amount of the data is large.
 ```javascript
 // const data = ...